 Figure 6-1: CADS Revit SCIA Engineer Link - Export to SCIA Engineer The Log dialog is displayed and CADS Revit SCIA Engineer Link will read the Revit model, it will make a list of the total number of items from each category that is to be exported.
-When CADS Revit SCIA Engineer Link encounters a material that is not in the material table, you will need to manually map the equivalent material.
-To make the user mapping easier, if a section or material is not found, CADS Revit SCIA Engineer Link suggests a set of possible sections or materials.
+If CADS Revit SCIA Engineer Link encounters a material/section that is not mapped, you will need to manually map the equivalent objects.
+On completion of the export routine, the Log dialog shows a summary of the number of items exported.
+You can save a log file which can be opened in a text editor to review the transfer.

-Figure 6-2: CADS Revit SCIA Engineer Link - Material Mapping
+Figure 6-2: CADS Revit SCIA Engineer Link - Model exchange log